-As of January-In 2008, California had the nation's second-highest foreclosure rate, with 1 in every 148 homes in foreclosure.43 However, tThe foreclosure crisis has had a relatively smaller impact on Marin County, where 1 in every 528 homes was in foreclosure.than the Bay Area region or the State as a whole.
-Nonetheless, the price of housing is still not affordable to lower income households and those that work in Marin-based industries.

-On January 7, 2009, the Marin Independent Journal reported, "Marin foreclosures more than tripled in 2008.".
-In December 2008, 1 in 148 homes in California was in foreclosure.
-In Marin County, 1 in 528 homes were in foreclosure.
+In 2008, California had the nation's second-highest foreclosure rate, with 1 in every 148 homes in foreclosure.
+The foreclosure crisis had a relatively smaller impact on Marin County, where 1 in every 528 homes was in foreclosure.
+On January 7, 2009, the Marin Independent Journal reported, "Marin foreclosures more than tripled in 2008."
 Between 2007 and 2008, foreclosure rates rose in most jurisdictions throughout the Bay Area and the State.
 Many rates were high; however, this was frequently due to the very low rates in 2007 when a small increase would result in a high percentage change.
 In contrast, the median change in the Bay Area as a whole was approximately a 50% increase.

 Since that time, foreclosure rates have dropped significantly throughout the Bay Area and statewide, as demonstrated in Figure II-20.
 As of April 2014, Marin still has the second lowest rate in the Bay Area at 0.02%, which is well below the State and national rate of 0.09%.
 In Marin, only 1 in every 3,993 homes is now in foreclosure, compared to 1 in every 1,059 homes statewide.
-While the foreclosure crisis had a significant impact on the local housing market, the price of housing wais still not affordable to lower income households and those that work in Marin-based industries.
+While the foreclosure crisis had a significant impact on the local housing market, the price of housing was still not affordable to lower income households and those that work in Marin-based industries.
 With the recent recovery of the housing market, that affordability gap has only widened.